Taoshif1/To-Do-List-in-PHP/README.md

 * **Delete:** Remove tasks from their list entirely.
 * **Persistence:** All tasks are stored in a MySQL database, ensuring they persist across sessions.

-All tasks are stored in a **MySQL database**, and the app dynamically updates the UI based on the current task status.
+All tasks are stored in a **MySQL database** and the app dynamically updates the UI based on the current task status.
 Simple, clean and fully functional.

 ## 🔧 Tech Stack